citp/privacy-policy-historical/c/cs/csm/csmonitor.com.md

-> *The following text is extracted and transformed from the csmonitor.com privacy policy that was archived on 2017-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170630231401id_/http%3A//www.csmonitor.com/About/Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the csmonitor.com privacy policy that was archived on 2018-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181231212053id_/https%3A//www.csmonitor.com/About/Privacy-Policy) for the most accurate reproduction.*

 # Privacy Policy - The Christian Science Monitor - CSMonitor.com

-Last updated: May 23, 2017
+Last updated: May 22, 2018

 The Christian Science Monitor (“Monitor”) is a globally-focused news organization headquartered in Boston, Massachusetts, USA and operated by The Christian Science Publishing Society, an activity of The First Church of Christ, Scientist.
 The Monitor publishes a daily digital edition, a print weekly magazine and tablet edition, as well as this daily news website and related mobile applications.
 In addition, the Monitor sponsors various events, such as the Monitor Breakfast series in Washington, D.C.

 This Privacy Policy (“Policy”) applies to the information the Monitor collects through its websites, mobile applications, subscriptions and all other interactive services that involve the transmission of data (“the Services”) operated by the Monitor (“we,” or “us”) regardless of how you access the Services, unless such website, mobile application, or other interactive service has a separate Privacy Policy specific to such website, application, or interactive service.
 This Policy describes:

+  * Who we are and how you can contact us
   * The information we collect and how we collect it;
     * Cookies and other site technologies
     * Third-party advertising and your choices
     * Device location information
   * What we do with the information we collect;
+    * Duration of processing of personal data
   * Information sharing and disclosure;
-  * How you can access and update your information;
   * How we protect information;
   * Linked sites and advertisements;
   * Users from outside the United States;